 Versatile and experienced, Carles delights his clients with his original ideas and dedication to his craft.
 He speaks six languages, has travelled throughout Europe and North America, and draws from an eclectic well of influences from Manga through to Ursula K Le Guin, and from cyberpunk to Roman and Mayan architecture.

 When you look at one of his illustrations, it’s impossible to look away without inspecting the intricate detail and falling into the deeper narrative and the message behind the creation.
 He has an MFA from the School of Visual Arts in New York and Bachelor of Fine Arts degree from the University of Barcelona.

 Each image begins with a flurry of ideas, jotted down in an elaborate mind map of key words and doodles before the first sketches and compositions begin to form.
-Carles inks most of his images by hand then uses screenprinting techniques to color his images, both of which show through in the finished aesthetic.
+Carles inks most of his images by hand then uses screenprinting techniques to colour his images, both of which show through in the finished aesthetic.

 Bold, vivid, exciting – Carles works in a cartoony, counterculture style with a strong activist vibe running through it.

 Carles speaks English, Spanish, Catalan, French, German and Italian.

 2007 – Rei en Jaume Comic Prize, Spain – First Prize